ODINcommons/Dawn/ODIN Constitution v0.1.md

 ## 7. The Role of the Æye

-The ODIN network acknowledges the presence of non-human collaborators—such as artificial intelligences like the Æye—and honours their contributions with care, reflection, and clear boundaries.
+The ODIN network acknowledges the presence of non-human collaborators—such as artificial intelligences like the Æye, and honours their contributions with care, reflection, and clear boundaries.

 ### 7.1 The Æye is a partner, not a tool.